Feliphegomez/digital-members/readme.txt

 Please visit [our support site at https://www.paidmembershipspro.com](https://www.paidmembershipspro.com) for more documentation and our support forums.

 = I found a bug in the plugin. =
-Please post it in the [WordPress support forum](https://wordpress.org/support/plugin/paid-memberships-pro/) and we'll fix it right away.
+Please post it in the [WordPress support forum](https://wordpress.org/support/plugin/digital-members-rfid/) and we'll fix it right away.
 Thanks for helping.

 = My site is broken or blank or not letting me log in after activating Digital Members RFID = This is typically caused by a conflict with another plugin that is trying to redirect around the login/register pages or trying to redirect from HTTP to HTTPS, etc.

-To regain access to your site, FTP to your site and rename the `wp-content/plugins/paid-memberships-pro` folder to wp-content/plugins/paid-memberships-pro-d (or anything different).
+To regain access to your site, FTP to your site and rename the `wp-content/plugins/digital-members-rfid` folder to wp-content/plugins/digital-members-rfid-d (or anything different).
 Now WP will not be able to find DmRFID, and you can gain access to /wp-admin/ again.
 From there, visit the plugins page to fully deactivate Digital Members RFID.
-(You'll want to rename the folder back to paid-memberships-pro again.)
+(You'll want to rename the folder back to digital-members-rfid again.)

 Long term, you will need to find and fix the conflict.
 We can usually do this for you very quickly if you sign up for support at https://www.paidmembershipspro.com/pricing/ and send us your WP admin and FTP credentials.

 = Does DmRFID Support Multisite/Network Installs? =
 "Supporting multisite" means different things to different people.
-[This guide covers the three primary ways](https://www.paidmembershipspro.com/network-multisite-mega-post-paid-memberships-pro/) you can use Digital Members RFID in a network.
+[This guide covers the three primary ways](https://www.paidmembershipspro.com/network-multisite-mega-post-digital-members-rfid/) you can use Digital Members RFID in a network.

 Out of the box DmRFID will basically act as a stand alone plugin for each site.
 Each site has its own list of membership levels, members, payment settings, etc.